 ‘Michael’ deals with a simple shepherd whose tale is narrated in simple language.
 Still, Wordsworth has incorporated some of the literary and poetic techniques such as Personification, Allusion, Amplification, Aphorism, Metaphors, Similes, Analogies, Imagery, and Mood.

+- Personification.
 Personification is when a nonliving thing is given living or human characteristics or abilities.
 In this popular poem of Wordsworth, he has used personification at many levels while he describes the elements and characteristics of nature in close association with the life of Michael.
 The land, Brook, Sun, Wind and the field, etc are given human attributes in the poem as he says. “the land was free,” “boisterous brook,” “The sun himself has scarcely been more diligent than I,” “free as is the wind,” “The field went forth with a light heart,” and “her mind was busy.”

+- Allusion.
 Michael is enriched with references that echo biblical allusions.
 Michael’s situation is parallels narratives such as “The Sacrifice of Isaac,” “The Profits of Isaac,” and “The Prodigal Son.”
 When Michael describes the way he is blessed, “God blessed me in my work” it alludes to Isaac being blessed with a hundred percent profit for his hard work.
 Also, the father and son duo is compared to the relationship between Abraham and Isaac also towards the end Luke’s act of letting go of his father’s word to be rotten in ways refers to the prodigal son who goes away to exploit the wealth of his father.
 But, here, he goes away to forget all the good teachings of his father.

+- Amplification.
 Amplification as a literary technique embellishes a sentence by adding more information to it in order to increase its worth and understandability.
 In ‘Michael’ Isabel tells Luke “do not go away,/ For if thou leave thy Father he will die” which exaggerates the father-son strong bond.

+- Aphorism.
 Aphorism is a phrase that embodies a moral, a pithy observation that contains a general truth.
 While parting Michael tells Luke, “God will strengthen thee: amid all fear and all temptations.”

+- Metaphors, similes, and analogies.
 A simile is comparing one with the other, while a metaphor is often comparing something with something else.
 Similarly, an analogy is comparing one with the other to make some sort of an explanatory point.
 Often, metaphors and similes are combined when creating an analogy.
 Wordsworth in ‘Michael’ has used the comparisons in the lines “Like a book, reserved the memory,” “free as is the wind,” and “the land was a precious gem” to draw an analogy.

+- Imagery and mood.
 Imagery and setting help a writer create a mood that could affect the emotional reaction of the readers towards the piece of literature.
 Wordsworth’s imagery and mood in the lines “and kites, that overhead are sailing in the sky,” “the mountains have all opened out themselves, and made a hidden valley of their own,” “The pastoral mountains front you,” and “light to the sun and music to the wind” adds to the pastoral beauty of the poem.

 The lasting fame of the pastoral form of poetry remains untouched across ages in the field of literature.
 Similar to Wordsworth’s ‘Michael’ pastoral poems explore the relationship between humans and nature, also romanticizes the ideals of simple country life as in: